 Here are a few ideas for things to do on the Stanislaus National Forest.

 Start with a look into the culture of the original inhabitants of the local area, the Me-Wuk.
-The Shadow of the Mi-Wok Trail is directly across the street from the Summit Ranger Station and offers an easy ¼ mile walk through an outdoor exhibit displacing the Me-Wuk Indians’ way of life.
+The Shadow of the Mi-Wok Trail is directly across the street from the Summit Ranger Station and offers an easy ¼ mile walk through an outdoor exhibit showing the Me-Wuk Indians’ way of life.

 If you’re up for a hike that’s a little unusual and not difficult, try the Trail of the Gargoyles off of Herring Creek Road near Strawberry.
 The trail takes you through some interesting volcanic features that resemble gargoyles.
 Take in the views and the feeling that you may be on another planet.

 Stop at Donnell Vista to take the short, easy walk to a dramatic scenic overlook safely perched high above Donnell Reservoir.
 Sweeping views of the reservoir below and the peculiar rock formations off in the distance, the Dardanelles, will have you mesmerized.

 Heading toward Sonora Pass, the summit of Highway 108 at 9,623 ft, you’ll come to Kennedy Meadows before the final ascent.
 This is where you’ll truly feel like a mountaineer.
 The remoteness and beauty resonate with adventure seekers, but you don’t need to be a hard-core outdoors person to enjoy this area.

 The team at Kennedy Meadows Resort and Pack Station will make you feel right at home with extensive amenities and activities.
 The amenities at the rustic cabin resort include a full-service restaurant, saloon, and general store–all open to the public.